drbarq/llama3_on_ec2/readme.md

 ## Cleaning Up

 To avoid incurring unnecessary charges, ensure you terminate the EC2 instances after use.
-You can do this manually through the AWS Management Console or by using the signal (Ctrl+C) to close the script, which will automatically terminate the instance.
+You can do this manually through the AWS Management Console, by using the signal (Ctrl+C) to close the script, or after the automatic shutdown after one hour.

 ## Troubleshooting